 The effects of Kaczmarski's fame as a singer were often ambiguous when it came to the literary reception of his works.
 As Krzysztof Gajda, who is also the author of a doctoral dissertation on the artist, writes

-"Jacek Kaczmarski came to prominence in Polish postwar culture as a lyricist and songwriter.
-This choice of genre meant that despite the immense popularity enjoyed by his work (...), it has not yet become the object of more extensive literary studies."
+"Jacek Kaczmarski emerged in Polish postwar culture as a lyricist and song composer.
+This choice of genre meant that despite the immense popularity enjoyed by his work (...), it has not yet become the subject of extensive literary studies."

 The situation has fortunately changed in recent years, as evidenced by the numerous master's theses listed on the author's Wikipedia page.
 It is to be hoped, therefore, that Kaczmarski's place in literature will finally be properly recognized.